 Comfort & Practicality

 The KelTec P15 excels as a concealed carry pistol due to its thin profile and lightweight frame.
-Compared to competitors like the SIG P365 and Glock 19, it sits comfortably inside the waistband without printing.
+Compared to competitors like the SIG P365 and Glock 19, it sits comfortably inside the waistband without printing, especially with a quality IWB holster.

 The single-slot accessory rail allows for a small weapon light or laser, though it’s more limited compared to full Picatinny rails.